laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Check out the Lato bold fonts for the modal components.

+## Top navigation

+Top navigation on new workout should be fixed

 ## Smaller width screens

 Review the app on smaller and larger screens.